-- The average daily confined population decreased by 14.1% from 6,504 in quarter four of 2017 to 5,586 in quarter one of 2020. - The average daily Community Corrections/Sheriff's Electronic Monitoring population increased by 9.8% from 2,174 in quarter four of 2017 to 2,388 in quarter one of 2020.
+- The average daily confined population decreased by 14.1% from 6,504 in quarter four of 2017 to 5,586 in quarter two of 2020. - The average daily Community Corrections/Sheriff's Electronic Monitoring population increased by 9.8% from 2,174 in quarter four of 2017 to 3,110 in quarter two of 2020. - The onset of the pandemic led to a 22.5% decrease in the average daily confined population between quarter one and quarter two of 2020.
+Conversely, it also led to a 23.2% increase in the average daily Community Corrections/Sheriff's Electronic Monitoring population, between quarter one and quarter two of 2020.

-\ Average Daily Population "ADP" calculations generated by the Office of the Chief Judge Information Services Department using "Sheriff's Daily Report" (Oct.
-2017 - Mar.
-2020).
+Average Daily Population "ADP" calculations generated by the Office of the Chief Judge Information Services Department using "Sheriff's Daily Report" (Oct.
+2017 - June 2020).
 The daily reports are provided to the OCJ by the Cook County Sheriff's Office Bureau of Information and Technology Business Intelligence Unit.
 The Sheriff's Daily Report does not provide subcategory breakdown of the inmate population (e.g., pre-trial detainees, sentenced individuals, charged with felony or misdemeanor, etc.).
 The ADP calculation totals the number of inmates on each day of the month being measured divided by the number of days in the month.

-\ The Confined Population consists of the male and female divisional population, Hospital, VRIC, Pre-Release Treatment Programs, and Residential Treatment programs, as well as the off-site population confined in jails outside of Cook County.
+The Confined Population consists of the male and female divisional population, Hospital, VRIC, Pre-Release Treatment Programs, and Residential Treatment programs, as well as the off-site population confined in jails outside of Cook County.
 The general population consists of the male and female division population on site at CCDOC.
 The Community Corrections Population includes Sheriff's Electronic Monitoring Program and VRIC post-release.

-Figure 1B provides a point-in-time snapshot of the composition of the pretrial population under the custody of the Cook County Sheriff on April 2, 2020.
+Figure 1B provides a point-in-time snapshot of the composition of the pretrial population under the custody of the Cook County Sheriff on July 2, 2020.